Abdulaziz-Asiri/Abdulaziz-Asiri/README.md

 - 🔭 I’m currently working on Machin Learning project
-- 🌱 I’m currently learning Computer Vision , Neural Network and Data Analysis
+- 🌱 I’m currently learning Computer Vision , Neural Network, Data Analysis and Web Development
 - 👯 I’m looking to collaborate on AI projects
 - 📫 How to reach me: A.Asiri-75-@hotmail.com
 - ⚡ Fun fact: The only way to achieve the impossible is to believe it is possible.